-If you are a stockholder of record and do not vote by completing your proxy card, by telephone, through the internet or in person at the Annual Meeting, your shares will not be voted.
+If you are a stockholder of record and do not vote by completing your proxy card, by telephone, on the internet or in person at the Annual Meeting, your shares will not be voted.

-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all three nominees for director (Proposal 1), "For" the approval of an amendment and restatement of the 2022 Plan (Proposal 2) and "For" the ratification of CohnReznick as the independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal 3).
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all three nominees for director (Proposal 1), "For" the approval of an amendment to the 2022 Plan (Proposal 2) and "For" the ratification of CohnReznick LLP as the independent registered public accounting firm for the fiscal year ending December 31, 2024 (Proposal 3).
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.

-If I am a beneficial owner of shares held in street name and I do not provide my broker or bank with voting instructions, what happens?
+If I am a beneficial owner of shares held in street name and I do not provide my broker or bank with voting instructions, what happens, and what is a "broker non-vote"?

-If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent how to vote your shares, your broker, bank or other agent may still be able to vote your shares in its discretion.
+If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank, or other agent how to vote your shares, your broker, bank, or other agent may still be able to vote your shares in its discretion.
 In this regard, under applicable rules, brokers, banks and other securities intermediaries may use their discretion to vote your "uninstructed" shares with respect to matters considered to be "routine" under such rules, but not with respect to "non-routine" matters.
 Proposals 1 and 2 are considered to be "non-routine" under such rules, meaning that your broker may not vote your shares on these proposals in the absence of your voting instructions.
-However, Proposal 3 is considered to be "routine" under such rules, meaning that if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on Proposal 3.
+However, Proposal 3 is considered to be "routine" under such rules, meaning that if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker in its discretion on Proposal 3 and a "broker non-vote" will occur as to the other proposals.
+Broker non-votes will have no impact on the voting results.
+Because Proposal 3 is considered "routine," there will not be any broker non-votes on this proposal.

-If you a beneficial owner of shares held in street name, and you do not plan to attend the meeting, in order to ensure your shares are voted in the way you would prefer, you must provide voting instructions to your broker, bank or other agent by the deadline provided in the materials you receive from your broker, bank or other agent.
+If you are a beneficial owner of shares held in street name, and you do not plan to attend the meeting, in order to ensure your shares are voted in the way you would prefer, you must provide voting instructions to your broker, bank, or other agent by the deadline provided in the materials you receive from your broker, bank or other agent.